2020s: Sports

 Since the COVID-19 pandemic impacted major sporting events led to the postponement and cancellations in the early-2020s, technological advances growing popularity throughout the decade like digital live broadcasts from the successful 2024 Summer Olympics in Paris.
-Football, horse racing, basketball, athletics, tennis, volleyball, baseball, and cricket became more popular for digital audiences during the decade.
+Football, horse racing, basketball, athletics, tennis, volleyball, baseball, cricket and chess became more popular for digital audiences during the decade.

 The COVID-19 pandemic led to the cancellation or rescheduling of numerous sporting events globally.
 The 2020 Summer Olympics and Paralympics in Tokyo were postponed to July–August 2021.
 This was the first Olympic Games to be postponed rather than cancelled in history since World War II.

 Zimbabwean sports administrator and politician Kirsty Coventry became the first woman, the first multicultural, and the first African President of the International Olympic Committee, following the resignation of Thomas Bach.
 She is also the second youngest person and second Olympic medallist to be elected to the position since Pierre de Coubertin and Thomas Bach, her achievements are focused on feminism and gender equality in sports.

-New sports for the Summer Olympic Games in the 2020s, such as cricket (2028), dancesport (breakdancing, 2024), flag football (2028), karate (2020), lacrosse (2028), roller sports (inline skating, roller skating, and skateboarding, since 2020), sport climbing (since 2020), squash (2028), surfing (since 2020) for the youth athletes towards audiences.
-Both cricket and lacrosse previously appeared in 1900 and 1908.
+The International Olympic Committee has begun a new policy of authorising up to 5 additional sports per edition of the Olympic Games, and this rule applies to both the Summer and Winter Games.
+This rule came into effect starting with the 2020 Summer Olympics.